bq/robopad-plusplus/README.rst

 License
 =======

-RoboPad is distributed in terms of GPL license.
+RoboPad-plusplus is distributed in terms of GPL license.
 See http://www.gnu.org/licenses/ for more details.